agbrs/agb/book/src/pong/03_sprites.md

     // Place this at some point on the screen, (50, 50) for example ball.set_x(50).set_y(50).show();

-    // Now commit the object controller so this change is reflected on the screen,
+    // Now commit the object controller so this change is reflected on the screen.
-    // this should normally be done in vblank but it'll work just fine here for now object.commit();
+    // This isn't how we will do this in the final version of the code, but will do
+    // for this example.
+    object.commit();

     loop {}